willymcallister/willymcallister.github.io/_articles/basic-quantities.md

 That's current in a nutshell.

-### A few remarks on current
+### A few remarks about current
 {:.no_toc}

-**What carries current in metal?** Since electrons are free to move about in metals, moving electrons are what makes up the current in metals.
+**What carries current in metal?** Since electrons are free to move about in metals, moving electrons are the current in metal.
 The positive nuclei in metal atoms are fixed in place and do not contribute to current.
-Even though electrons have a negative charge and do almost all the work in most electric circuits, we still define a positive current as the direction a *positive* charge would move.
+Even though electrons do almost all the work in most electric circuits, we still say a positive current as the direction a *positive* charge would move.
 This is a very old historical convention.
+It takes some getting used to, but you can do it.

-**Can current be carried by positive charges?** Yes.
+**Can current be made of positive charges?** Yes.
 There are lots of examples.
 Current is carried by both positive and negative charges in saltwater: If we put ordinary table salt in water, it becomes a good conductor.
 Table salt is sodium chloride, NaCl.
-The salt dissolves in water, into free-floating Na$^+$ and Cl$^-$ ions.
-Both ions respond to electric force and move through the saltwater solution, in opposite directions.
-In this case, the current is composed of moving atoms, both positive and negative ions, not just loose electrons.
-Inside our bodies, electrical currents are moving ions, both positive and negative.
+The salt dissolves in water into free-floating Na$^+$ and Cl$^-$ ions.
+Both ions respond to electric force and move through the saltwater solution in opposite directions.
+In this case, the current is composed of moving atoms, both positive and negative ions, not just free electrons.
+The electrical currents inside our bodies are moving ions.
 The same definition of current works: count the number of charges passing by in a fixed amount of time.

 **What causes current?** Charged objects move in response to electric and magnetic forces.
 These forces come from electric and magnetic fields, which in turn come from other nearby charges.

 **What is the speed of current?** We don't talk very often about the *speed* of current.
 Answering the question, "How fast is the current flowing?" is really complicated and rarely relevant.
 Current isn't about meters per second, it's about charge per second.
 We want to know, "How *much* current is flowing?", not "how fast".
-When we talk about how fast something moves in electricity, we are thinking how a *disturbance* moves through a wire or the air, not actual electrons.
+When we talk about how fast something moves in electricity, we are thinking how fast a *disturbance* moves through a wire or the air, not how fast the electrons themselves are moving.
 Disturbances travel near the speed of light.
+It's like when you see a ripple moving across a pond.
+The ripple disturbance moves fast, but the water hardly moves at all.

 **How *should* we talk about current?** When discussing current, terms like *through* and *in* make sense.
 Current flows *through* a resistor; current flows *in* a wire.
 If you hear, "the current across ...", it should sound funny/odd.
-Through and across are words used with voltage, not current.
+We use the words through and across with voltage, not current.
 If you hear, "the speed of the current", that should sound funny, too.

 ## Voltage

-To get our initial toehold on the concept of voltage, let's create an analogy:
+To get our initial toehold on the concept of voltage, we create an analogy,

 **Voltage resembles gravity.**